 Sprinklers that have been factory painted or coated may be sent to UL.
 However, UL will not test sprinklers that are damaged or sprinklers that are painted in the field or cleaned of paint or similar coatings.
 Also, UL will not test sprinklers that were manufactured before 1920.
 As required by NFPA 25, these sprinklers should be replaced.

 UL tests sprinklers sampled from field installations as a service to inspection authorities, the sprinkler industry, and the insurance industry and property owners.
 UL’s report on the results of this testing assists these parties in assessing the effectiveness of sprinkler systems or the need for replacement of sprinklers currently in service.

-Experienced staff will subject the representative sprinklers sampled from the installation site by you to the sensitivity oven heat test according to UL 199, UL 1626 and UL 1767.
+Experienced staff will subject the representative sprinklers sampled from the installation site by you to the sensitivity oven heat test according to UL 199, UL 1626 and UL 1767, as applicable.
 During this test, the response time of each sprinkler is measured.
-UL will not return these operated sprinklers since they become unsuitable for further use.

 In addition to the measured response time, UL’s report also includes the following information for each sprinkler tested: (1) identification of room environment and location of the sprinkler in the building; (2) condition of the sprinkler; and (3) description of sprinkler operation.